DataSeer/dataseer-web/README.md

 *[Table of contents](#documentations)*

-Run this command to start dataseer-web app.
+Run this command to start dataseer-web app instance (that will be restarted in case of crash).

 ``npm start``

+Run this command to stop dataseer-web app instance.

+``npm stop``

+Note: [pm2](https://www.npmjs.com/package/pm2) is used to handle restart of the app.

 ## Dependencies